 Take materials to the circulation desk for check out.
-Do not take materials out of the Media Center without checking them out.
-Books may be checked out for two weeks unless the book is a reference volume.
-Most reference books must remain in the Media Center.
-Other items have a shorter circulation, for instance, magazines and pamphlets.
-Most items may be renewed.
+Do not take materials out of the School Library/Media Center without checking them out.

+- 1. Books may be checked out for two weeks. - 2.
+Loaner Chromebooks may be checked out during the school day, and must be returned by the end of the day. - 3.
+Chromebooks loaned to students while theirs are being repaired may be kept until the repaired Chromebook is returned.